N-Sangeetha/simple-php-crud-application/README.md

 # simple-php-crud-application

-create a new databse called `crud` and import mycrud.sql file.
+create a new database called `crud` and import mycrud.sql file.

 now you can use this application